-This guide helps you tell harmless wick curl from a wick problem.
-It explains what normal curl looks like, what usually causes excessive curl, and what to change first.
-The main variables are wick family, wick size, wax behavior, and airflow during repeat burns.
-Use it to judge whether your flame is behaving normally or whether the setup needs retesting.
+Use this page if you need to tell a harmless wick bend from a setup problem.
+It shows what normal curl looks like, why excessive curl happens, and what to change first.
+The main variables are wick family, wick size, fuel load, and airflow during repeat burns.
+Those variables lead into the normal-versus-problematic signs below.

 What Is Wick Curl?
 (Normal vs Problematic)